Public Health is the science of protecting

 If in the past 21 days you have traveled from or have had contact with an ill person from an affected area including Guinea, Liberia, Mali, Sierra Leone, or other areas with active Ebola cases notify Skagit County Public Health & Community Services at 360 336-9397.

-For the time being, we will no longer be providing travel services to out of county residents.
+Effective December 15, 2014, we will no longer be providing travel clinical services to out of county residents.
 We apologize for any inconvenience this may cause you.
-We have listed the surrounding county health departments or districts phone numbers for your convenience.
-We would recommend calling them to inquire what travel services are available in your area.
+We have listed the surrounding county health departments or districts phone number for your convenience.
+We would recommend calling them to inquire what services are available in your area.

 |FLU VACINATIONS SAVE LIVES